 And what exactly is “the truth” anyway?
 My grandmother used to say there are three sides to any story: yours, mine, and the truth.
 Stories shift both with time and who is doing the telling.
 This doesn’t mean that people aren’t telling the truth; it means they are telling the truth as they see it from their perspective at this point in time.

 I believe that children have a right to their story — all of it.
 Parents must share what they know and what they don’t know.
 If the story has changed, the children should be told.

 But what if the story is especially difficult?
 What if the story is not “appropriate” for children?
 What if it involves rape, drugs, prison, kidnapping?
-Parents must lay the groundwork starting when the children are very young and then add details as the child ages.
+Parents must lay the groundwork by talking about their adoption, starting when the children are very young.
+Parents can then add details as the child ages.
 The goal is for the child to know all the details by adolescents.
-We talked about all this with specific examples in the Creating a Family show on Talking with Your Kids about the Hard Issues with Adoption (Rape, Drugs, Prison, Corruption, Changing Stories, Etc.)

 Has your child’s adoption story changed?
 How have you handled this new information?
-How has the new information affected you or your child?Image credit: Lynne Hand It was supposed to be spring.
-Confused daffodil.
+How has the new information affected you or your child?Image credit: Daniela Hartmann; Sheng P.